 Also, CMOs need a firm grasp on distribution, including traditional methods as well as through content syndication.
 Furthermore, content management involves creating communication synergy between your content message strategy, social media communication, and follow-up conversations via such channels as email and telemarketing.

 Wrap Up – The Successful CMO

 Very few people can be great at all things.
 The very best leaders surround themselves with people who can complement their existing skills and who are also better than them at other tasks.
-The successful CMO should be able to do both.
+What really gives a CMO meaning is being able to do both.